 Companies using third-party data get access to a much wider audience and are able to source new prospects on a different scale.
 Think thousands of leads instead of dozens.

-A major downside with third-party data is its integrity.
-A lot of information might be outdated or inaccurate by the time it gets to you, which makes its targeted use much less effective.
+A major downside of third-party data is its integrity.
+By the time it reaches you, much of the information might be outdated or inaccurate, making its targeted use much less effective.

 How to Use Buyer Intent Data

-What if you could scale first-party data, increase precision of third-party data, and then merge the two together to calculate buyer intent for best results?
+What if you could scale first-party data, increase the precision of third-party data, and then merge the two to calculate buyer intent for the best results?

 This impossible challenge has been solved with Lift AI.